oxuva/long-term-tracking-benchmark/README.md

 The challenge is split into two tracks: "constrained" and "open".
 To be eligible for the "constrained" challenge, a tracker must use *only* the data in `annotations/ytbb_train_constrained.csv` and `annotations/dev.csv` for development.
 All other trackers must enter the "open" challenge.

-**Note:** Development includes pre-training, validation and hyper-parameter search in addition to training.
+**Note:** With *development* we intend, in addition to training, also pre-training, validation and hyper-parameter search.
 For example, SINT uses pre-trained weights and SiamFC is trained from scratch on ImageNet VID.
 Hence they are both in the "open" challenge.